pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 - Record of the static public IP address of the server as well as the root password.

-Note: We do recommend logging into that server once to ensure the `root` credentials work.
+> **Note** We do recommend logging into that server once to ensure the `root` credentials work.
-It is not necessary to take any other actions on the server after that.
+> It is not necessary to take any other actions on the server after that.
-In fact, it's preferred that you don't make any other adjustments, at all.
+> In fact, it's preferred that you don't make any other adjustments, at all.

 ## Create Masternode in Poseidon